POM Magazine

 Does Jazz Montez have a sense of community as well?

 I get this question a lot.
 I think Jazz Montez is in some way a community.
 Since the start in 2016, we have been inviting musicians who are also our friends.
 They sometimes visit us 3 or 4 times a year to play here.
-We have residency programs where we invite people to come to Frankfurt and work with us on different music programs.
+We have residency programs where we invite people to come to Frankfurt and work with us on music programs.
 So, frequent visitors will always recognize musicians because they have seen them before in Jazz Montez.
 I notice that people think it is important to have a community, but it doesn’t really affect us.
 Our goal is not building communities because that comes automatically with the music.
 You cannot create and play Jazz on your own.
 You need other people, musicians, organizers and audience, to achieve this.

 Do you think the Frankfurt culture is reflected in Jazz Montez?